 General Reminders about posting:

-You need to post at least 6 times during the semester.
-There are eight posting opportunities during the semester.
+You need to post at least 5 times during the semester.
+There are nine posting opportunities during the semester.
 You are welcome to post more often, of course.
-The prompt for the week will be on the GEDI Central section of the front page.
+The prompt for the week will be on the GEDI Central section of the front page of our website.

 Posts are due by midnight Sunday.
 Posts submitted on time will be available in the “weekly posts” section of the front page Monday morning.